Tasmanian Devils Caught In Australia Are Healthy And Might Just Save The Species From Extinction

 “The combined trapping mission across Wreck Bay and Nye Bay saw 14 individual devils trapped,” expedition leader Dr. Sam Fox said in the news release.

-“All were in good condition and, importantly, there were no signs of disease,” specified Fox, who is a biologist at Toledo Zoo and also leads the STDP team.
+“All were in good condition and, importantly, there were no signs of disease,” specified Fox, who is a biologist at the Toledo Zoo and also leads the STDP team.

 Some good news from my home state!
 Healthy Tasmanian devils have been discovered by scientists looking to save the species! #savethedevils #tasmania https://t.co/1qigrfg7t1